ahmedgamalbakr/Infra/README.md

-# $${\color{black} CI/CD Task }$$
+# $${\color{black} CI/CD  --- Task }$$
 > About the Task:

-*Task contains the Terraform code to build priavte EKS and bastionhost on aws, The infra includes creating a VPC with public and private subnets, launching bastion instance in the public subnet, and creating Private EKS Cluster .
+Task contains the Terraform code to build priavte EKS and bastionhost on aws, The infra includes creating a VPC with public and private subnets, launching bastion instance in the public subnet, and creating Private EKS Cluster .

 ###                    ______________________________________________________________________________________________